SAT Score Percentiles: What Your Score Means

 The national average SAT score for the Class of 2025 was 1029 (Reading & Writing: 521, Math: 508).
 Therefore, even a 1200 puts you well above the national midpoint.
 However, for Massachusetts students targeting schools like MIT, Harvard, or UMass Amherst Honors, your target percentile should be higher.

-How SAT Percentile Rankings Work in Massachusetts
+How SAT exam score Rankings Work in Massachusetts

 There is no single answer, but here are practical benchmarks for Massachusetts students: